timescale/docs/timescaledb/how-to-guides/connecting/psql.md

     ```bash
     brew link --force libpq
     ```
-    For your reference, on Intel chips, the symbolic link is added to `/usr/local/bin`.
+    On Intel chips, the symbolic link is added to `/usr/local/bin`.
 On Apple Silicon, the symbolic link is added to `/opt/homebrew/bin`.

 </procedure>